regularexpression/batch_scripts/README.md

-# Some batch scrips that looks useful to me
+# Some batch scripts that looks useful to me
 Plan to add more